Welcome to Fish-Full Colorado: A Guide to Fly Fishing in Colorado

 What did you think I was talking about?

 With so many opportunities to try and catch not only trout but dozens of fish species throughout the state, it would be impossible to include them all right here.
-Instead, I've compiled a sample of some of Colorado's top rivers and lakes that offer a wealth of opportunities for anglers.
+Instead, I've compiled a sample of some of Colorado's top rivers and lakes that offer a wealth of opportunities for anglers to experience an epic fly fishing trip.
 Whether you are on the hunt for a catch of a lifetime, to learn, or simply escape, Colorado has a fishy adventure for you.

 Colorado's Top Fly Fishing Rivers

-The state's longest river (and sixth-longest in the United States at 1,450mi) offers some of the most diverse river fishing anywhere in the western United States.
+The state's longest river (and sixth-longest in the United States at 1,450 mi) offers some of the most diverse river fishing anywhere in the western United States.
 From its headwaters in Rocky Mountain National Park, where one can have fun catching cuttys, brown, and brook trout, the river crosses the state.
-Its sections are identified as the lower, middle, and upper Colorado, until it flows into Utah.
+Its sections are identified as the lower, middle, and upper Colorado river until it flows into Utah.
 Throughout its journey in the state, the Colorado River is a fly fishing paradise offering ample public access points to wade or float to pursue wild trout.
+Popular places to launch a drift boat for a float trip include the Pumphouse, near Kremmling.
+Most anglers take out at Radium, but it's possible to float from the upper sections to lower hot spots, like Basalt and Glenwood Springs.

 Perhaps the river's close proximity to other fly fishing, as well as to so many of the Centennial State's most popular tourist destinations and ski areas, make the river a top pick for anyone planning a trip to the Colorado high country or Western Slope.